Drug Side Effects

 While some women have more wet discharge, other may feel dry.
 The nature of the lubrication may also change from what you normally experience.
 If your discharge is abnormal or has a foul smell, contact your doctor.

-Many women complain of gaining weight on oral contraceptive pills.
+Many women complain of weight gain as a side effect of birth control pills.
 This can be due to fluid retention in the breasts and hip areas.
 High levels of estrogen also can change the distribution and size of the fat cells.
 Also, remember: Insulin, which almost directly controls weight gain and loss, is also a hormone.
 Hormones like estrogen and progesterone are all intricately connected to hormones like insulin and leptin.
 When you influence one through a hormone pill, you can also influence the other.

 This can be a real dampener.
 While this may not be a direct result of hormonal changes, which woman feels ready for sex when her breasts hurt and she has a bad tummy?
 This problem usually gets resolved when other symptoms subside.